apache/sling-org-apache-sling-graphql-core/README.md

 This allows the Sling script/servlet resolution mechanism and its script engines to be used to generate schemas dynamically, taking request selectors into account.

+Unless you have specific needs not covered by this mechanism, there's no need to implement your own `SchemaProvider` services.

 ## SlingDataFetcher selection with Schema Directives

 The GraphQL schemas used by this module can be enhanced using